Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 If the cohort has groups (eg treatment groups or timepoints) and these are specified in column 5 of the sample config file, the below script can be run to additionally create a per-group output.
 Note that 'allSamples' in the cohort-level file name will be replaced by the group name in the output:

 ```
-perl NOT_DONE_YET.pl
+perl filter_ARGs_by_coverage_and_identity_by_groups.pl
 ```

-Output will be a separate R-compatible dataframe for TPM normalised and raw counts per group.
+Output will be a separate R-compatible dataframe for TPM normalised and raw counts per group, also within the `./ARGs/Curated_ARGs` directory.

 ### Part 6.
 Gene prediction